Marcial1234/CRUD-Table/README.md

 Maintain the raw data allows for future unit changes and migrations.

-The max allowed by the UI due to  is `1.247 * 10<sup>24</sup> GB` as it becomes the first unit not that's *currently not globally defined*, `1028GeB => 1 "future unit name"`.
+The max allowed by the UI is: <pre>`1.247 * 10`<sup>`24`</sup>` GB`</pre> `1028GeB => 1 "future unit name"` as becomes the first unit that's _not currently defined_:

 ### Deep Search

-The first input field in the table options row searches for *anything* within the `devices` data.
-This includes *both* raw and simplified capacity units.
+The first input field in the table options row searches for _anything_ within the `devices` data.
+This includes _both_ raw and simplified capacity units.
+Also matches `apple` to Mac Workstations.

 ### Query / Search Parameters

-The `q=[value]` query parameter is attached to the table's filter
+The `q=[value]` query parameter is attached to the table's filter.
+It's removed when any of the filter two buttons are used.
+It persists on a hard reload / refresh.

+### Filter by type

+Filter dropdown has type search capabilities, and also shows faceted values (uniques rows post filters).

+### Field specific sorting buttons

+Each of the devices 4 fields (`id`, `system_name`, `type`, `hdd_capacity`) can be sorted by individually thru its own button instead of a combined dropdown.

+**Note**: Multi-sort was not implemented.
+When a new field's sort is toggled, the previous one is removed.

+### Tooltips

+Each row and filter button, and the reset table button will show useful content on hover.

 ## Known imperfections

+- TypeScript wasn't used/added
+- **Feature**: Server responses are purposely [slowed down on first render](./server/controllers/devices.js#L19) to show `Skeleton` animation

 - The [imported components](/src/components/shadcn/) from [`shadcn`](https://ui.shadcn.com/) used on this project are a bit complex/voluminous for the task at hand.
 But they do look nice!
+A few are in TypeScript
+- The endpoint `GET api/device/:id` is not used
+- The table options (filters + sorting) overflow into a new line if device is small
-- There are a few naming / text inconsistencies between the "CRUD" initials and the values and the UI:
+- There are a few naming / text inconsistencies between `CRUD` named-expansions and text / variable-names:
   - `Add` in the UI means `Create`
   - `Edit` in the UI mean `Update`
-  - `Delete` in the UI used `remove` variable/prop names under the hood, as `delete` is a reserved keyword in JS.
-Camel case variables use `delete`: e.g. `deleteRestOfVariableName`
+  - `Delete` in the UI uses `remove` as variable/prop names in the code, as `delete` is a reserved keyword in JS.
+Camel case variables however do start with `delete`.
-  - There might be too many uses of `memo` and `useCallback`.
-The app was flickering a lot at some point when using React/TanStack Query.
-I ended up scraping the use of RQ
+- There might be an overuse of `memo` and `useCallback`.
+The app was flickering too much when using React/TanStack Query.
+RQ usage was scraped but the memoization hooks stayed.
+Premature optimizations might also include usage of `Object.freeze`.
-- No other filter besides the deep-search/big-search-field is parametrized on the URL
+- The styles in the `data-table/container` and `skeleton` will need to be kept in sync manually
 - After you click on each table-options sorting button, the tooltip that shows the `Next filter: ...` will disappear Per research fixing this seemed seemed beyond its UX value
 - The select dropdown for device types in dialogs/modals doesn't show the OS's icons like in the table options filter
+- No other filter besides the deep-search/big-search-field is parametrized on the URL
+- Exceptions are not caught/resolved, and `ErrorBoundary`'s fallback is not useful
 - Didn't implement a Dark Mode - although there's a [Chrome extension that automatically forces dark mode on most websites](https://chromewebstore.google.com/detail/dark-reader/eimadpbcbfnmbkopoojfekhnkhdbieeh?hl=en-US3)